-- 1. Salary over all increased with the contracted support labor receiving a 3.3% increase and a contracted increase in professional staff salaries of 3.11%.
+- 1. Salaries over all increased year to year at just 1%.
+Contracted support labor receiving a 2.91% increase and a contracted increase in professional staff salaries of 3.2%.
 Professional substitute services continue to be secured through a third party. - 2.
-The total cost of salaries alone in the 2018-19 year was 47% of total expenditures. - 3.
-Special Service fees reflect a 2.1% increase over the 2018-19 budget which is the CPI for 2018.
+The total cost of salaries alone in the 2019-20 year was 46% of total expenditures. - 3.
+Special Service fees reflect a 2.1% increase over the 2018-19 budget, which is the CPI for 2019.
 The Athletic fees are tied to the formula which is part of the July 2019 teachers' labor agreement.